zhandouxiaojiji/light-show-creator/README.md

 ![](Images/preview.gif)

-LightShowCreator is an APP that can make light show quickly and easily.If you are also interested in it, you can also try to use it to customize your own show.
+LightShowCreator is an APP that can make light show quickly and easily.If you are interested in it, you can also try to use it to customize your own show.
 + [Google Play](https://play.google.com/store/apps/details?id=com.coding1024.tslshow)
 + Steam: Comming soon